 Thomas R. Reardon, Ph.D.
 '08GS, '13GSAS, '16GSAS

-Thomas Reardon is an American computational neuroscientist and the CEO and co-founder of CTRL-Labs.
+Thomas Reardon is an American computational neuroscientist and the CEO and co-founder of CTRL-labs, acquired by Facebook in 2019.
+He is currently Director of Neural Interfaces at Facebook Reality Labs.
 He trained in the Jessell and Losonczy Labs in the department of neuroscience at Columbia, where he received a PhD in May 2016.
 Formerly, he was a software developer at Microsoft.

 Dr. Reardon is credited with creating the Internet Explorer project at Microsoft, which for many years was the world's most-used browser.
 He was a founding board member of the World Wide Web Consortium (W3C), where he was instrumental in the development and implementation of the languages HTML4, CSS, and XML, and served as Openwave’s chief technology officer, where he led development of the first mobile web browsers.
-He was also included in the 2003 list of the world’s 100 Top Young Innovators by MIT Technology Review, and has been published in Science, Nature Neuroscience, and Neuron.
+As an inventor and entrepreneur, he holds dozens of U.S. patents.
+In 2003, he was included in the list of the world’s 100 Top Young Innovators by MIT Technology Review, and has been published in Science, Nature Neuroscience, and Neuron.

-Dr. Reardon received a Bachelor of Arts in classical languages and literature from the School of General Studies in 2008, an MS in neuroscience from Duke University in 2010, and an MPhil and PhD in neuroscience and behavior from the Columbia University Graduate School of Arts and Sciences in 2013 and 2016, respectively.
+Dr. Reardon received a BA in classical languages and literature from the Columbia School of General Studies in 2008, an MS in neuroscience from Duke University in 2010, and an MPhil and PhD in neuroscience and behavior from Columbia University in 2013 and 2016, respectively.